emilydunenfeld/Datadog-Takehome/README.md

 setInterval(sendRandom, 15000);
 ```
-The number is now being updated every 15 seconds to a new random value.
-We use init to set the host, prefix, and tags.
+The metric value is now being updated to a random number every 15 seconds.
+We use `metrics-init` to set the host, prefix, and tags.

 The console output should look like this.
 <img src="/terminal2.png" alt="terminal" width="800">